remy/remysharp.com/public/drafts/jsbin-toxic-part-5.md

 But, it would be great, as author of jsfiddle said, if Anonymous could write and use their own pastebin!

 [![Please, Anonymous, write your own](/images/jsbin-please-write.png)](https://twitter.com/zalun/status/602586249203945472)

+## Why carry on?

+I've given this series of posts as a talk a few times now at conferences and meetups, and one question that keeps coming up is:

+> Why didn't you just walk away and shutdown JS Bin?

+It's a fair question.
+The stress from the police related incidents didn't ever make me consider shutting it down.
+Even after the Spanish police email (above), I felt more like I had blinkers on and *all* I could see was the nastiness on the web, but I never considered killing JS Bin.

+In fact, it was when I was dealing with VATMOSS that I gave any thought to throwing in the towel.
+It was probably one of the more stressful working months I've experienced, and I don't kid when I say that VATMOSS has killed up and coming companies in their tracks.

+However, with all of the abuse, **I will never throw in the towel**.

+I *used* to search twitter for mentions of "jsbin" and compare to jsfiddle and codepen.
+Credit to Code Pen, the mentions are usually always always in their favour showing some truly amazing work.
+It took me many, many months to realise that twitter was not the measure for JS Bin.

+JS Bin is about helping other people.
+It's one person who is in need, sharing their working with another, and that other person helping, and solving, and teaching.
+It's a quiet, personal transaction between two individuals that won't be announced on twitter, but instead shared in an intimate exchange.

+*That* is why JS Bin has been [running for 7 years](https://remysharp.com/2008/10/06/js-bin-for-collaborative-javascript-debugging).
+That's why it'll carry on for another 7 years.

 ## Finding the love, again